zxcvbnius/slate/source/index.md

     //@param String serial, the user's serialNumber
     //@param List<DiuitDevice> DiuitDeviceList, all devices which the user owns
 ```
-After calling function **loginWithAuthToken**, Diuit server will return the current `DiuitUser`.
-It contains the user's id, serialNumber and all devices he/she owns.
+After calling this function `loginWithAuthToken`, Diuit server will return the current` DiuitUser`, which contains the user’s id, serialNumber and all devices she owns.

 ## Device Object